-The Bank is also in compliance with the provisions of Basel II framework as advised by the Qatar Central Bank.
-In summary, the governance framework, policies and administrative procedures and practices relating to risk management in Commercial Bank align well with global leading practice, the recommendations of Basel Committee, and the guidelines of the Qatar Central Bank.
+The Bank is also in compliance with the provisions of Basel II framework and is following the Basel III implementation directive as advised by the Qatar Central Bank.
+In summary, the governance framework, policies and administrative procedures and practices relating to risk management in Commercial Bank align well with global leading practice, the recommendations of Basel Committee, and the guidelines of the Oatar Central Bank.